Maximum subarray problem: History

 Soon after, Shamos described the one-dimensional problem and its history at a Carnegie Mellon University seminar attended by Jay Kadane, who designed within a minute an O(n)-time algorithm, which is as fast as possible.
 In 1982, David Gries obtained the same O(n)-time algorithm by applying Dijkstra's "standard strategy"; in 1989, Richard Bird derived it by purely algebraic manipulation of the brute-force algorithm using the Bird–Meertens formalism.

 Grenander's two-dimensional generalization can be solved in O(n3) time either by using Kadane's algorithm as a subroutine, or through a divide-and-conquer approach.
 Slightly faster algorithms based on distance matrix multiplication have been proposed by Tamaki & Tokuyama (1998) and by Takaoka (2002).
 There is some evidence that no significantly faster algorithm exists; an algorithm that solves the two-dimensional maximum subarray problem in O(n3−ε) time, for any ε>0, would imply a similarly fast algorithm for the all-pairs shortest paths problem.

 Applications

 Maximum subarray problems arise in many fields, such as genomic sequence analysis and computer vision.

-Genomic sequence analysis employs maximum subarray algorithms to identify important biological segments of protein sequences.
+Genomic sequence analysis employs maximum subarray algorithms to identify important biological segments of protein sequences that have unusual properties, by assigning scores to points within the sequence that are positive when a motif to be recognized is present, and negative when it is not, and then seeking the maximum subarray among these scores.
 These problems include conserved segments, GC-rich regions, tandem repeats, low-complexity filter, DNA binding domains, and regions of high charge.

-In computer vision, maximum-subarray algorithms are used on bitmap images to detect the brightest area in an image.
+In computer vision, bitmap images generally consist only of positive values, for which the maximum subarray problem is trivial: the result is always the whole array.
+However, after subtracting a threshold value (such as the average pixel value) from each pixel, so that above-average pixels will be positive and below-average pixels will be negative, the maximum subarray problem can be applied to the modified image to detect bright areas within it.

 Kadane's algorithm

-Empty subarrays admitted
+No empty subarrays admitted

-Kadane's original algorithm solves the problem version when empty subarrays are admitted.
-It scans the given array $A[1\ldots n]$ from left to right.
+Kadane's algorithm scans the given array $A[1\ldots n]$ from left to right.

 In the $j$th step, it computes the subarray with the largest sum ending at $j$; this sum is maintained in variable current_sum.